 We are passionate about sustainability, and always try to do what we can to be as environmentally friendly as possible without imposing on the comfort of our guests.
 It’s your holiday after all and we are happy to look after our bit of the planet, while you relax and enjoy it.
 There is plenty of hot water, comfortable beds, log burners, and all the mod-cons including microwaves and even a dishwasher!
 But behind the scenes we are working hard to be as environmentally sustainable as we can:

-- All of the wood that built the decks and buildings was grown and milled on our farm or locally sourced.
+- We have a sustainable woodland which provides more than enough wood for our needs.
+All of the wood that built the decks and buildings was grown and milled on our farm or locally sourced.

 - The off cuts are burnt in the wood burning stoves and even the sawdust is used in the compost loos.